joef551/camel-cql/readme.md

 </bean>
 ```

 Note that three of the statements have fields delimited by backticks (e.g., \`list:text:email\`).
 These are *parameterized fields* that comprise 2 or 3 subfields, which are delimited by a ":".
-A CQL statement's parameterized fields are used for binding input parameters, which arrive with the request message, to the corresponding CQL preapred statement.
+A CQL statement's parameterized fields are used for binding input parameters, which arrive with the request message, to the corresponding CQL prepared statement.
 So any CQL statement with a parameterized field is essentially a CQL prepared statement.
 The first subfield (from right-to-left) of a parameterized field is required, and it specifies the name of the input parameter that corresponds to the field.
 In other words, it must match the key of a key:value pair that is passed in via the request message.
 In the previous example, 'email' is the name of the input parameter.
 The next subfield is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/DataType.Name.html).
 The last subfield, which is optional, is used to specify a collection (list, map, or set).
 Here are a couple of examples:

 1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key is 'email' and whose value is a list of ascii text strings.
 2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key is 'username' and whose value is an ascii text string.